Gdańsk Wrzeszcz railway station

 Old signal box in April 2011.

 Gdańsk Wrzeszcz railway station is a railway station serving the city of Gdańsk, in the Pomeranian Voivodeship, Poland.
 The station opened in 1870 and is located on the Gdańsk–Stargard railway, the parallel Gdańsk Śródmieście–Rumia railway and Gdańsk Wrzeszcz–Gdańsk Osowa railway.
 The station is located in the Wrzeszcz quarter of the city.
-The train services are operated by PKP, Przewozy Regionalne and SKM Tricity.
-Koleje Mazowieckie trains operate here during the summer.
+The train services are operated by PKP, Polregio and SKM Tricity.
+Masovian Railways trains operate here during the summer.

 General information

 The station was built and opened in 1870 as part of a new railway line from Szczecin to Gdańsk.
 This was the third established railway line in Gdańsk (the line Gdańsk-Tczew and the railway line No. 249 to the Port).

 On 2 January 1952, the SKM Trójmiasto suburban railway was opened, parallel to the existing line.

 The station features three island platforms, of which one functions as the regional commuter SKM stop and the other for long-distance services and the Pomorska Kolej Metropolitalna services.
 The platforms are accessible through two underpasses which connect all six platforms.
 The ticket offices are open all day long.

 The station used to be known as Danzig Langfuhr during Prussian/German rule and Free City of Danzig eras.